esino-sf/lightweight-apex-trigger-framework/README.md

     The classes `OpportunityTrigger2`, `OpportunityTriggerHandler2`, and so on, are for illustrative purposes only.

     Furthermore, the `OpportunityTriggerHandler2Test` class was introduced just as a starting point for properly configured & healthy unit tests.

+    The postfix `2` has been added to facilitate a potential installation on a target org where there could already be an OpportunityTrigger/Handler/Test and so on.
 ## Installation

 TBD